-I am a PhD student in Computer Science and Engineering at the University of Michigan - Ann Arbor.
-After completing my bachelor’s in electrical engineering at UM, I elected to stay and continue working with Michigan’s great CSE faculty.
-My career at Michigan has allowed me to experience a broad range of technical fields in both electrical and computer engineering - from emerging applications down to digital circuits.
+I am a postdoc supervised by Professor Christopher Batten in Cornell University’s Electrical and Computer Engineering department.
+I recently joined Cornell after receiving my PhD from the University of Michigan - Ann Arbor in April 2022.
+My career at Michigan and Cornell has allowed me to experience a broad range of technical fields in both electrical and computer engineering - from emerging applications down to digital circuits.
 My primary research focus lies in both computer architecture and VLSI.

 My broad research vision is that Moore’s law is ending, so architectures and systems will have to evolve in order to pick up the slack.
 More often than not, this means specializing hardware for emerging applications and integrating solutions from across the hardware/software stack.
 Developing hardware accelerators has shown me that one of the biggest challenges facing hardware acceleration is integration with system-on-chips (SoCs).
-My work addresses this challenge by creating tools and methodologies that can reduce engineering time and effort to create complex SoCs.
+My work addresses this challenge by creating tools, methodologies, and accelerators which can reduce engineering time and effort to create complex SoCs.
 Check out my publications for a list of my recent work.

 This course is designed to give a broad overview of computer engineering to ambitious freshman.
 It covers the basics of computer hardware, including CMOS transistors, digital gates, small/medium-scale devices, and control and data paths.
 The course also covers the basics of low-level programming via assembly, such as ISAs, I/O interfaces, and drivers.
 The second half of the course is an open-ended project for groups to work in teams to create a microcontroller-based toy.
 It’s always very interesting to see the ideas students come up with!